Pixel 10 Pro vs iPhone 16 Pro: Which one is the better Pro?

 Google made a sudden design change back with the Pixel 9 series, abandoning the curved sides and the Camera Bar for a more flat-like approach.
 Now, some might say that this move was inspired by the iPhones and Galaxies of late, and this may very well be true.

-The Pixel 10 Pro follows the same design language, it's expected to be almost identical to its predecessor.
-Which means that the next Pixel will again be very close to the iPhone 16 Pro in terms of size, weight, and overall looks, barring the camera housing.
-The Pixel is also expected to be a tad taller and thicker, but not by much.
+The Pixel 10 Pro follows the same design language as its predecessor.
+Which means that this latest Pixel Pro is very similar to the iPhone 16 Pro in terms of size, weight, and overall looks, barring the camera housing.
+The Pixel is a tad taller and thicker, but not by much.

 Pixel 10 Pro | iPhone 16 Pro |